m-k-S/m-k-S.github.io/_posts/2021-10-13-intro-to-atomic-trapping.md

 A [magnetic trap](https://en.wikipedia.org/wiki/Magnetic_trap_(atoms)) works by creating an energy minima in a region of space through the interaction of the magnetic dipole with the external magnetic field.
 The spatial energy shift is given by:

-$$\Delta E =- \vec{\mu} \cdot \vec{B}$$
+$$\Delta E(\vec{r}) =- \vec{\mu} \cdot \vec{B}(\vec{r})$$

 where $$\vec{\mu}$$ is the magnetic dipole moment and $$\vec{B}$$ is the magnetic field vector.

-**FIGURE: ENERGY DIAGRAM**

-This creates a potential energy valley, in which an atom is ‘incentivized’ to be at the trough.
-However, analogously to classical mechanics, a ball rolling in a valley may ‘escape’ that valley if its kinetic energy is higher than the potential energy difference between the trough and peak of the valley.
+This creates a potential energy well, in which an atom, after equilibrating, would be found at the trough.
+However, analogously to classical mechanics, a ball rolling in a well may ‘escape’ that well if its kinetic energy is higher than the potential energy difference between the trough and peak of the valley.
 And, as mentioned earlier, atoms in gaseous or vapor form at room temperature and pressure move extremely fast – between this fact, and the relatively small magnetic dipole moment of neutral atoms, it would take an impractically strong magnetic field to trap room-temperature neutral atoms.

-**FIGURE: ENERGY DIAGRAM ANIMATION**

 However, if the kinetic energy of the atoms were to be reduced, then at some point, we could use a reasonably large magnetic field to create a shift in energy sufficient enough to trap said atoms in a desired region of space.
 This is where the other half of the MOT comes in – the optics.